Menu

 The objective is to defend, protect, extend, develop and promote the amateur radio service.
 The work of STARS is specifically directed to those areas of the Region where amateur radio activity is low or non-existent.

 IARU in general is at its most representative for the amateur radio service when it has member societies in all the ITU member countries and when those societies have friendly and regular contacts with their national regulatory authorities.
-The basis for an active, viable and truly representative society is the recruitment of members with the nationality of the country. |

 Terms of Reference